 This task has both motivated countries to prepare for large-scale production, as well as pitted them against one another amid fears of a potentially limited vaccine supply.
 While Brazil, China, and India all have large vaccine industries, they also have among the largest populations, and they could reserve their vaccine supplies for their own citizens before opening them up to others.
 Some countries are seeking to strike monopoly agreements with vaccine manufacturers to avoid domestic shortages.
 Brazil, the United States, and the European Union have all struck deals with AstraZeneca for hundreds of millions of doses of the University of Oxford vaccine.
 Experts including CFR’s Bollyky have warned that bidding wars over a vaccine will lead to inequitable distribution and, ultimately, fail to eliminate the risk of new outbreaks.

-Moreover, amid these extraordinary efforts to secure a vaccine, scientists are still investigating how this new coronavirus behaves and trying to answer the many questions people have about the risk it poses and how protected they will be.
+On top of these challenges are the public’s concerns about a sped-up vaccine.
+A July–August Gallup poll found that more than one-third of Americans surveyed would not get a coronavirus vaccine when one becomes available.
+Moreover, scientists are still investigating how this new coronavirus behaves and trying to answer the many questions people have about the risk it poses and how much protection a vaccine will provide.
 This includes how effective a vaccine will be against a mutating coronavirus, though researchers point out that mutations do not necessarily mean different strains of the virus or changes in its infectiousness or lethality.
 Uncovering such details about the virus, they say, will only help in the development of a successful vaccine.

 Nathalie Bussemaker contributed to this report.